blurbusters/RefreshRateCalculator/README.md

 * Measuring refresh rate on Androids via Chrome is accurate to 240Hz (higher untested)
 * Measuring refresh rate on Macs/iPads via Safari browser is accurate only up to 120Hz (if you disable "Prefer Page Rendering Updates near 60fps" setting)
 * Measuring refresh rate on iPhones via Safari browser is accurate only to 60Hz
-* If using Windows laptop at >120Hz, enable Performance GPU (AMD/NVIDIA/Intel-ARC) rather than the Integrated GPU where possible.
+* If using Windows laptop at >120Hz, you may need to enable Performance GPU (AMD/NVIDIA/Intel-ARC) rather than the Integrated GPU where possible.
+Intel Iris integrated GPU will usually generate accurate refresh rate up to about ~500Hz if you're not doing animations at the same time.
+However, your mileage on older integrated GPUs may vary.

 ## COMMON USE